-Heading here is a fantastic place to experience Finnish sauna culture.
+Heading here is a fantastic place to experience the Finnish sauna culture.
 Cameron and I both knew we had to experience Yrjönkatu – the kick is we had to go on separate days as most people swim naked (you must sauna naked).
 Men can head to the pool on Tuesday, Thursday, and Saturday while women can enjoy the pool on Wednesday, Friday, and Sunday.
 There is a whole set of rules to Finnish Sauna culture, but we’ll leave that for its own post.

 The pool has three separate saunas – infrared, steam, and a traditional wooden sauna.
-Afterwards, you can enjoy yourself on the top floor with a beer and food as the pool is serviced by Cafe Yrjö.
+Afterward, you can enjoy yourself on the top floor with a beer and food as the pool is serviced by Cafe Yrjö.
 If you don’t feel comfortable swimming naked you’ll need to bring your own swimsuit or rent one.
 The staff will provide you with a towel, bathrobe, and sauna towel.
 If you want to shower afterward be sure to bring your own shower supplies as there are none here.

 Dip into a sea pool

 Another option for experiencing Finnish sauna culture in a unique environment is the Allas Seal Pool.
-This floating sea spa is located right on the Market Square and has a few outdoor swimming pools, a sauna, and café.
+This floating sea spa is located right on Market Square and has a few outdoor swimming pools, a sauna, and a café.

-One of those pools, is indeed, a sea pool.
+One of those pools, is true, a sea pool.
 A pool where you can jump into water that is the same temperature as the Baltic Sea the complex overlooks!
 Note, that you don’t have to sauna naked here, but most people do.
-They also have a coed sauna, when it’s not privately booked, where you wear bathing suits and can hang out with others in your party.
+They also have a coed sauna, when it’s not privately booked, where you wear bathing suits and can hang out with others at your party.

 Have a night out on the town

 We were able to enjoy the weekend in Helsinki and loved the nightlife scene.
 The Finns know how to have a good time (in a classy way of course).
 There is no shortage of trendy bars and clubs in Finland’s capital.
-Some of the best bars in the city are Ateljee Bar, located on a hotel rooftop and Steam Helsinki, which serves of delicious gin concoctions in a steampunk set.
+Some of the best bars in the city are Ateljee Bar, located on a hotel rooftop, and Steam Helsinki, which serves delicious gin concoctions in a steampunk setting.
 We are not big on clubbing but according to The Guardian, Kaiki Club has been voted one of the 25 best clubs in all of Europe!

 Side note: Like the rest of the Nordic countries, Finland is not exactly a cheap destination.
-Alcohol prices are high so if you are on a budget you may want to consider bringing in your own booze and have a few drinks at your hotel or before going to the bars.
+Alcohol prices are high so if you are on a budget you may want to consider bringing in your own booze and having a few drinks at your hotel or before going to the bars.

 Enjoy a day at the zoo